CyprianESPI/odin-battleship/README.md

 ### Bugfixes

-- Do not allow to place ships outside of board
 - Ensure computer fires everytime at a new cell

 ### Features

+- Do not allow ships to be diagonally adjacent
+- Improve AI to target adjacent to shipHit
-- Place ships vertically
+- Allow to move ships around

 ## Webpack for web